Information for ambulance clinicians

 11. Will specialists have access to any patient records?

-Specialists are often away from their desks when they take a call.
-You should assume that the specialists will not have access to any patient records.
-Any advice given will be based entirely on the information that is provided by you to the specialists via telephone/photo/message.
+Specialists are often away from their desks when they take a call, and you should assume they will not have access to patient records.
+Any advice given will be based entirely on the information you provide to the specialists via telephone.

 12. Can I access call recordings?

 All calls made via the service are recorded for medico-legal reasons.
-Call recordings can be accessed in your browser.
+Call recordings can be accessed via Consultant Connect in your browser by logging in with your credentials for the app.

-Once in Consultant Connect, click on ‘Reports’ and the sub-category ‘Calls’.
-In the call report, you will see that for any calls you have made via the app, under the column ‘Recording’, there is a cloud icon.
-Clicking this icon will automatically start downloading an MP3 file of your call to your device.
+Once logged in, click ‘Reports’ and the sub-category ‘Calls’.
+In the call report, you will see that for any calls you have made, under the column ‘Recording’, there is a cloud icon.
+Clicking this icon will automatically start downloading an MP3 file of the call to your device.

-There is no expiry date for call recordings, so you can go back and listen to previous prof-to-prof calls you placed via the app whenever necessary.
+There is no expiry date for call recordings, so you can go back and listen to previous Prof-to-Prof Advice calls whenever necessary.

-Please note that calls can only be downloaded via your browser and not via the app.
+Please note that calls can only be downloaded within your browser and not via the app.

 16. Whom should I call for help with the service?